bakuppus/AWS-Cloud-Infrastructure-Blueprints/README.md

 # AWS-Cloud-Infrastructure-Blueprints

-# 🚀 Know what on AWS Cloud, How it helps business
+# 🚀 Know whats on AWS Cloud, How it helps business

 A curated collection of hands-on AWS, production-ready examples, deployment guides, and Kubernetes best practices.